tpgmartin/machine-learning-nanodegree/capstone/report.md

 The SVM provided by Scikit-Learn's `svm.SVC` module supports the following parameters relevant for this investigation,

 * C - penalty parameter, how closely hyperplane follows the datapoints
 * kernel - the kernel choice, either RBF or polynomial
 * degree - the degree of the polynomial kernel
-* gamma - kernel coefficient, defines radius of influence for a given datapoint The specific parameter values will be decided using grid search cross validation starting from a set of values following the relevant literature.
+* gamma - kernel coefficient, defines radius of influence for a given datapoint

+The specific parameter values will be decided using grid search cross validation starting from a set of values following the relevant literature.
 This technique is a simple and effective means of optimising the classifier, as a way of justifying our initial assumptions.
 Other parameters not specified here will be used at their default values.

--> talk about KNN

-The classifier will be evaluated using the process of k-fold cross validation to achieve a representative performance score of the model.
-This is a process of systematically cycling through different training and validation subsets of the initial training data and averaging the result.
-This is to ensure that we account for bias in any one validation set.
+Due to the size of the dataset used in this project it is necessary to use a hybrid approach[10].
+This means initially running the dataset through a k nearest neighbours classifier (KNN) and only run the incorrectly labelled digits through the SVM classifier.
+Together this known as KNN-SVM, and has the dual advantage of achieving a high level of accuracy on a feature rich dataset using SVM, whilst offloading a large proportion of the classification problem to a much cheaper KNN classifier.

+The classifier will be trained using a validation set by performing a test train split.
+I will vary the following parameters,

+* PCA: `n_components`
+* KNN: `n_neighbors`
+* SVM: `C`, `degree`, `gamma`, `kernel`

+Each trained classifier will be used to evaluate the test set.
 The performance metrics to be used are discussed above.

 Preprocessing will be done using PCA with dimension reduction.
 This is discussed at greater length below.